April 29, 2025

 Similarly, the show "Boom!
 Lawyered" immediately communicates that it's a show about legal matters that doesn't take itself too seriously.

-3. Study the names your favorite podcasts
+3. Study names of successful podcasts

 When you're looking for a name, think about other show titles that you believe work or don't work, then consider why.
 There are a few broad naming conventions you'll notice: